Join an Odyssey of the Mind Team

 CLICK HERE to submit a form to let us know your student has interest in joining a team.

 (Please note: If you send an email or text message, and do not fill out the form, your student may not be placed on a team.
-All teams on our school memberships need to be approved by the coordinator for both schools.)
+All teams on our school memberships need to be approved by the coordinator for schools we are supporting.)

 Needed to Get Started: Coaches — Two Parent Volunteers per Team

 It is difficult to run a team without at least two coaches.
 Your best bet to get your child onto a team is to collaborate with a group of parents and friends to form a team!
-Parent volunteers can learn everything they need to know about Odyssey of the Mind at a coaching workshop in November 2021 in Alexandria and at a second problem-specific Arlington workshop in January 2022.
-Dates are still to be determined; we will also host a Zoom meeting just to help our new Glebe and Swanson coaches get acclimated.
+Parent volunteers can learn everything they need to know about Odyssey of the Mind at a coaching workshop this fall and at a second problem-specific Arlington workshop in January 2023.
+Dates are still to be determined; we will also host a meeting just to help our new Glebe coaches get acclimated.

 Needed: A Parent from your Team to Judge at the Regional Competition

 How do I find out more?
-Online Information Meeting!
+Come to our Parent Information Meeting!

-First, parents and caregivers from Glebe and Swanson are invited to our annual Odyssey Information Meeting on Thursday, October 7th, starting at 8 PM via ZOOM.
-Please RSVP if you would like to join us.
+First, parents and caregivers from Glebe are invited to our annual Odyssey Information Meeting on Thursday, September 22nd, starting at 8 PM in the Glebe Elementary School Library.
+Please contact us with any questions about Odyssey if you are unable to make the information meeting.

 The Odyssey coordinator is responsible to help create teams, and must approve them, to participate as part of each school’s membership.